lydell/elm-safe-virtual-dom/README.md

 _A robust virtual DOM for Elm._

 > [!IMPORTANT]
 > Can this be used in production?
 After a careful gradual rollout during May 2025, [Insurello](https://careers.insurello.se/) is using this in production since 2025-05-26.
 With a couple of thousand unique users per day, there haven’t been a single error reported automatically or to customer service.
-A few people on Discord have helped testing too.
-However, there are definitely [areas that are more and less tested](#what-to-test) (since not all Elm apps use all features).
+After that, multiple people on Discord started trying it out.
+They did find a few bugs, which I never ran into at Insurello, but was able to fix quickly.
+There are definitely [areas that are more and less tested](#what-to-test) (since not all Elm apps use all features).

 To use this project, you need to know: